 Enter the Log Query Interface

 The log query function is available for all users.
-Log in to the console with any account, hover over the Toolbox in the lower-right corner and select Log Search.
+Log in to the console with any account, hover over in the lower-right corner and select Log Search.

-As shown in the pop-up window, you can see a time histogram of log numbers, a cluster selection drop-down list and a log search bar.
+In the pop-up window, you can see a time histogram of log numbers, a cluster selection drop-down list, and a log search bar.

-- KubeSphere supports log queries on each cluster separately if you have enabled the multi-cluster feature.
-You can switch the target cluster using the drop-down list next to the log search bar.
+KubeSphere supports log queries on each cluster separately if you have enabled the multi-cluster feature.
+You can click on the left of the search box and select a target cluster.

 - The keyword field supports the query of keyword combinations.
 For example, you can use